Skip to content

 Stream Limits by Plan

-Each stream allows 1 concurrent connection (either SSE or WebSocket, not both simultaneously).
+Each stream allows 1 concurrent connection (either WebSocket or SSE, not both simultaneously).

 PlanMax Warp StreamsConcurrent Connections